Current Projects

 To make CUIMC a global leader in geroscience by integrating cutting-edge aging biomarkers into every stage of the transnational research pipeline.

-We are conducting genomic analysis of blood, muscle, and adipose tissue from the first-ever randomized controlled trial of caloric restriction in healthy, non-obese adults.
-We are studying how caloric restriction, which is proven to increase healthy lifespan in many animal models, may affect biological aging in humans.
-(National Institute on Aging R01AG061378)
+CALERIE is the first-ever randomized controlled trial of caloric restriction in healthy, non-obese adults (NCT00427193).
+We are conducting multi-omics analysis of tissues collected during the original CALERIE trial as well as a 10y post-intervention follow-up study (LEGACY, NCT05651620) We are studying how caloric restriction, which is proven to increase healthy lifespan in many animal models, may affect biological aging in humans, and how these effects may persist over a decade after conclusion of the intervention trial.
+(National Institute on Aging R01AG061378, 2R01AG061378)

 Genetic Analysis of the Dutch Hunger Winter Families Study to Boost Rigor and Robustness for Testing In-Utero Famine Effects on Aging-Related Health Conditions and Biological Aging.